 How to Grade a seam allowance

-of fabric slightly wider, and so on.
-Trim the seam allowance closest to the outside of the
+To grade a seam allowance, trim the first layer of fabric to about 1/8”.
+Then trim the next layer of fabric slightly wider, and so on.
+Trim the seam allowance closest to the outside of the garment the widest.

 How to Clip Curves